open-joinbase/joinbase.io/content/_index.md

 [[extra.list]]
 title = "PostgreSQL Compatibility" content = '<a href="/docs/references/postgresql">Support PostgreSQL wire protocol</a>.
 No strange toolings.
-Feel free to use wide and powerful PostgreSQL clients and drivers to work with joinbase.'
+Feel free to use wide and powerful PostgreSQL clients and drivers to work with JoinBase.'

 [[extra.list]]
-title = "Open Product"
+title = "Free Everywhere"
-content = '<a href="https://cloud.joinbase.io">Try our free joinbase Cloud Preview</a>, or <a href="https://cloud.joinbase.io/req">apply free joinbase Enterprise</a>. <br/> Join the joinbase open community, and tell us what do you like.'
+content = 'As a freeware, JoinBase is allowed free commercial use everywhere.
+Join the JoinBase  fast-growing community, and tell us what do you like.'

 +++